Holiness in Judaism: Places

-Holiness is not a single state, but contains a broad spectrum.
+Some biblical and rabbinic models of holiness portray holiness as quasi-contagious, emanating from a central sacred locus and diminishing with distance.
 The Mishnah lists concentric circles of holiness surrounding the Temple in Jerusalem: Holy of Holies, Temple Sanctuary, Temple Vestibule, Court of Priests, Court of Israelites, Court of Women, Temple Mount, the walled city of Jerusalem, all the walled cities of Israel, and the borders of the Land of Israel.
 Distinctions are made as to who and what are permitted in each area.